RetroPie/RetroPie-Docs/docs/Scraper.md

 - **Gamelist:** Choose to overwrite the existing gamelist.xml or append to it.

 - **Update scraper to the latest version:** This updates the scraper to the latest version.

+#### Slow Boot and Shutdown Times

+You'll notice after adding lots of ROMs and scraping them that your boot and shutdown time can increase substantially- some solutions to speed up your boot and shutdown times are described [**HERE**](https://github.com/RetroPie/RetroPie-Setup/wiki/FAQ#why-does-shut-down-and-reboot-take-ages)

 #### Where are my scraped images and metadata saved?